 Every workplace has a different policy on BYOD—that’s “bring your own device,” if you don’t already know.
-Some offices are hard set against the use of personal mobile devices for nonwork applications on the premises, but there isn’t much they can do about it (except threaten to fire you if you’re caught).
+Some offices are hard set against the use of personal mobile devices for nonwork applications on the premises.
+There isn’t much they can do about it (except threaten to fire you if you’re caught).
 Other offices have much looser restrictions on personal mobile use, realizing that they really can’t stop you efficiently.

-There are companies who actually support BYOD, saying that it helps to increase morale and efficiency by providing employees with a much-needed outlet during the workday to see to their personal lives.
+There are companies who actually support BYOD.
+They say it helps to increase morale and efficiency.
+It provides employees with a much-needed outlet during the workday to see to their personal lives.

 How common is BYOD?